oneeve8/kobble-data/content/markdown.md

 # Markdown Notes
-Soft Break (Adding a new line without a break) insert two sp
+Soft Break (Adding a new line without a break) insert two spaces after each new line

 Italic = _ (underscore) _italic_.